CPS Breaks Down the AHRQ Hospital Survey On Patient Safety™ (SOPS™) 2.0

-AHRQ released a new version of the survey in 2019, designed to align the survey more closely with efforts to support the development of just and accountable culture, and to remedy initial survey shortcomings.
+The Hospital SOPS 2.0 is designed to align more closely with efforts to support the development of just and accountable culture, a more modern approach to patient safety, and to remedy initial survey shortcomings.
 For example, AHRQ concluded that the existence of a neutral option skewed results on some questions.
 Pilot testing of the newest hospital survey, referred to as Hospital SOPS™ 2.0, began in 2017; changes were released and assessed again in 2019.
 The final result is a more concentrated and direct survey designed to generate more reliable results.

-If you have never administered a Hospital SOPS™, consider administering 2.0.
-Patient Safety Awareness Week, March 8-14, 2020, is a great time to launch.
+If you have never administered a Hospital SOPS™, administer 2.0.

 If you have administered the Hospital SOPS™in the recent past, consider this: